 (To be submitted to National FCE by State Affiliates.
 Local groups should apply to their states)

+PURPOSE

-PURPOSE: Recognize local FCE groups or individual FCE members who through their community service projects are changing the lives of others for the better.
+Recognize FCE groups or individual FCE members who through their community service projects are changing the lives of others for the better.

 Because of who we are and what we do, we are active in changing the lives around us for the better.
-Many of the projects that members work on deserve recognition but do not fall under the umbrella of any of the National FCE program awards.
+Many of the projects that members do deserve recognition, but do not fall under the umbrella of any of the National FCE program awards.
 This award will encompass and honor those projects.